Are you going to Sri Lanka? Are you interested in incredible safaris? Read this guide to see how you can experience an amazing Sri Lanka Safari!

 Where To Stay

 You are going to want to be near the main gate to the east of the Wilpattu national park.
-The best budget room is situated right outside the entrance, Wilpattu Dolosmahe.
+The best budget room has to be Wilpattu Dilsara Holiday Resort.
 You will probably only stay here for a couple of nights, before and after your safari experience.

-If you really are looking for some luxury or you’ll be staying a little longer and the budget isn’t too much of an issue then I highly recommend Wilpattu Treehouse.
+If you really are looking for some luxury or you’ll be staying a little longer and the budget isn’t too much of an issue then I highly recommend Thamaravila Wilpattu.
 They have some beautiful treehouses right outside the park entrance, perfect for a couple on a romantic retreat.

 Minneriya National Park